lupyuen/lupyuen.github.io/src/iot.md

 # Safety Checks

-_Our IoT App is now in Zig instead of C. Do we gain anything?_
+_Our IoT App is now in Zig instead of C. Do we gain anything with Zig?_

 We claimed earlier that __Zig is watching our backs__ (in case we do something risky)...